Heshamshaban001/Metasploitable1-walkthrough/README.md

 ### download the machine from https://www.vulnhub.com/entry/metasploitable-1,28/
-then luanch using vmware credintials are msfadmin:msfadmin ip a to get machine
+then launch using VMware credentials are msfadmin:msfadmin ip a to get machine

 Notes :